 When it is done broiling and has a good amount of carmelization on the outside, take it out of the oven.
 Use two forks to shred the pork into smaller pieces.

-After the pork has been cooking for about 2 1/2 hours, start cooking the sweet potatoes.
-We cook 4 sweet potatoes (my boys split one, and then we have one for leftovers).
-I would recommend making one for each family members, plus 1 or 2 extra for leftovers for lunch the next day.
+After the pork has been cooking for about 2 1/2 hours, start baking the sweet potatoes.
+We cook 4 sweet potatoes for our family, but I would recommend making one for each family members, plus 1 or 2 extra for leftovers for lunch the next day.

-First, preheat your oven to 425 degrees.
-Then you’ll need to wash your sweet potatoes really well with water to get any dirt off of them.
+First, preheat your oven to 425° degrees.
+Then wash your sweet potatoes with water and scrub to get any dirt off of them.
 Poke several holes in your sweet potatoes, using a fork.

 Place them on a baking dish and cook for 45 minutes to 1 hour.
 Give them a little squeeze after 45 minutes.
 If they are soft, they’re done.
 If not, let them cook a little longer.

-While the pork and sweet potatoes are cooking, make the BBQ sauce.
+While the pork and sweet potatoes are cooking, go ahead and get the BBQ sauce ready.

-Add the following BBQ sauce ingredients to a glass jar:
+Add the following ingredients to a glass jar:

-Put the lid on the jar and mix really well.
+Put the lid on the jar and shake it up!

 Mmmm…I love sautéed onions!
 These ones have balsamic vinegar in them to make them extra tasty!
-To make them, add 1 Tablespoon ghee (coconut oil or butter would work great too) to a pan and melt over medium heat.
+To make them, add 1 Tablespoon ghee (coconut oil would work great too) to a pan and melt it over medium heat.

 Once the pork, sweet potatoes, and onions are finished cooking, put everything together.

-Cut the sweet potatoes down the middle and spread them out a little bit.
+Cut the sweet potatoes down the middle and spread them open a little bit.
 Add some of the shredded pork and sautéed onions to the sweet potatoes.
 Then sprinkle with goat cheese.
 I LOVE goat cheese, so I put about 1 Tablespoon on mine.
-Finally, drizzle with some of the BBQ sauce and garnish with parsley if you’d like (it gives it a nice pop of color!).
+But use as much or as little as you’d like.
+Finally, drizzle with some of the BBQ sauce and garnish with parsley (it gives it a nice pop of color!).

 Enjoy!
-Let me know if you try this and what you think.
+Let me know if you try these bbq stuffed sweet potatoes and what you think.
 Or, let me know what other ways you like to enjoy sweet potatoes.

 BBQ Stuffed Sweet Potatoes